 - Detailed progress tracking

-The best project management system adapts to project complexity.
+The best project management systems adapt to project complexity.
 Simple stays simple.
 Complex becomes manageable.
 Teams choose the right level without platform limitations.

 Building Project Management Software That Teams Love